bseverns/dust-press/README.md

 A playable distortion whose curve morphs with input envelope and a chaos ladder.
 Whisper = silky saturation; push = crackle and foldback.
 Parallel clean path, pre/post EQ tilt, and a lookahead limiter keep it musical and safe.

-> Reality check (right now): the DSP node is still a pass-through stub while the curve math gets dialed.
-You should hear clean
-> input out.
-The diagram + listening tour below describe the intended behavior so you can wire UI and chase bugs without
-> guessing.
+> Reality check (today): the DSP core is awake—gate/comp, envelope-morphed drive, tilt/air EQ, limiter ceiling, mix, and trim
+> are wired up.
+Expect saturation that leans harder as you dig in while the lookahead limiter keeps the top end honest.

 ## Platform
 Teensy 4.x + SGTL5000 (Teensy Audio Library), 44.1 kHz / 128-sample blocks.